miconda/sip-resources/README.md

 ## SIP Resources

-An incomplete list with various useful SIP resources.
+An incomplete list with various useful SIP resources, mostly open source, but not only.

 Markers: